 A single decentralized application querying The Graph may use multiple subgraphs indexed by different Indexers and in that case would go through the above flow for each subgraph being queried.

-Graph Tokens have two primary uses in the protocol:
+Graph Tokens have two primary uses that are indispensable to the functioning of the protocol:

-Consumers will be able to pay for queries in ETH or DAI.
+Consumers are encouraged to hold ETH or the stable coin of their choice in their wallets.
 Payments will be settled, however, in GRT to ensure a common unit of account across the protocol.

-At this point we’ve walked through many of the core concepts in The Graph.
-There are, however, additional mechanisms needed to support an efficient query market, a performant protocol, and an elegant experience for developers.
+At this point we’ve walked through the most important high level concepts in The Graph.
+There are, however, numerous secondary concepts and mechanisms which support an efficient query market, a performant protocol and a good experience for dapp developers.

-In part two we’ll be continuing with an exploration of these components, including the various uses of Graph Tokens, such as indexer staking, curation markets, and inflation rewards.
+In part two we’ll be continuing with an exploration of these components, including the various usages of the Graph Token, such as indexer staking mechanics, curation markets and indexer rewards.

-We’ll also be covering our micropayments infrastructure, how we verify query responses, and how end users will interact with The Graph via a decentralized Graph Explorer.
+We’ll also be covering our micropayments infrastructure, how we verify query responses and how end users will interact with The Graph via an “explorer” decentralized application.